 April Angermeier, MPA

-April builds systems and processes that support collaboration and effective project management in her role as the VP of Operations at Community Solutions.
-She also provides consulting services, assisting a variety of nonprofits and public entities with program development, project management, grant writing, and evaluation.
-April believes in the power of community and centering the voices and experiences of the most marginalized in society.
-She says “with the way our systems are set up, it’s really common to lose sight of the people you are supposed to be serving.”
-She hopes to see more transformative models of justice being used in our community over time and commits to working toward this goal in her work.
+April believes in the power of community and centering the voices and experiences of the most marginalized people in society.
+“With the way our systems are set up, it’s really common to lose sight of the people you are supposed to be serving.”
+She hopes to see more transformative models of justice being used in the community over time and commits to working toward this goal in her work.